 This last point has proved to be the most vexatious issue in respect of the decision of when to go live.
 How much outstanding work do I consider acceptable?
 Ideally all avenues of enquiry should have been exhausted beforehand.
 Indeed, it could be argued that primary sources should have been used rather than gleaning the information from existing publications, but it was obvious that if I had adopted this approach the website would never have seen the light of day.
 However, it is my intention to explore primary sources where appropriate, once I have completed the initial entries, having identified gaps, contradictions etc. in available information.
 That should see me usefully employed well into my dotage!

 I must add that I cannot guarantee that there will be no errors or omissions.
 I hope there will be many people out there who will have answers, observations (and opinions!) and so I would welcome any information, corrections, updates, suggestions etc. etc.

 Finally, the scope of the register - why since 1901?
 This was determined by the fact that most closures in the 19thC were due to expansion and improvements, not retrenchment.
 Initially the register covered only to 1994 which reflected the scope of most publications on the subject available at the time.
 Recent acquisitions of Railway Magazine and access to the BLS archive have allowed me to bring the register more up-to-date.
-At some point I will amend the title accordingly.
-Any information on subsequent closures would be most welcome.
+It is still incomplete so any information on later closures, especially post 2000, would be most welcome.

 1. Section of Line Closed to Passenger Services

 The primary purpose of the Register is to record sections of line over which passenger services have been withdrawn, as opposed to the actual services operating, though the latter are recorded.